MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-quantum-workspaces-with-the-azure-portal.md

 1. After completing the information, click the **Providers** tab to add providers to your Workspace.
 A provider gives you access to a quantum service, which can be quantum hardware, a quantum simulator, or a quantum-inspired optimization service.

+   > [!NOTE]
+   > During the Limited Preview, you'll be able to see only certain providers
+   > depending on your user status.
+For example, optimization users only can
+   > select `Microsoft Quantum Solutions`, that is the provider for the
+   > optimization service.

    ![Providers for Azure Quantum](../media/azure-quantum-preview-providers.png)

    > [!NOTE]
    > By default, the Azure Quantum service adds the Microsoft Quantum Solution provider to every Workspace.

 1. After adding the providers that you want to use, click **Review + create**.